 To determine the unknown coefficients $a_m$, $b_m$, $c_m$, $d_m$ with $m=\pm 1,0$, we impose a smooth matching condition at $|\zeta|=\zeta^{mat}$ where the $\sqrt{u_{\pm1,0}}$ and their first three derivatives become equal for low- and high-density expressions.
-The third derivative matching ensures a smooth kinetic energy profile as well.
+The third derivative matching also ensures a smooth kinetic energy profile.
 From these four conditions, one can determine all four coefficients appearing in Eq.\ref{uout}, which now become functions of $\mu'$ and $\zeta^{mat}_{\pm 1,0}$.
-The parameter $\mu'$ can be expressed in terms of $\zeta^{mat}_{\pm1,0}$ from the number conservation equation (see appendix A).
-Following this step, the densities (and as a result), the total energy can be written only as a function of the matching points $\zeta^{mat}_{\pm1,0}$ which are the only variables left.
-These matching points can be found from the minimization of the total energy.
-Once the matching points are obtained we can write the analytical expressions for all the sub-component densities.
+If we integrate the sub-component densities and add them, the result would correspond to the total number of condensate particles.
+From this number conservation equation, the parameter $\mu'$ can be expressed in terms of $\zeta^{mat}_{\pm1,0}$ (see Appendix A for more details).
+Following this step, the densities and thus, the total energy can be written only as a function of the matching points $\zeta^{mat}_{\pm1,0}$ which are the only variables left.
+The matching points can be found from the minimization of the total energy.
+Once the matching points are obtained, we can write the analytical expressions for all the sub-component densities.

 Following the numerical evidence that the total number density follows Eq.\ref{PMntot} (see Fig.\ref{fig:total number density}), it is sensible to apply the multi-modal VM for total number density and the $u_{\pm 1}$.
-The $u_0$ expression can be later found out by subtracting the sum of variational profiles of $n_{\pm 1}$ from the total number density profile, i.e., $u_0^{VM}=u_{tot}^{VM}-u_1^{VM}-u_{-1}^{VM}$.
+The $u_0$ expression can be later found out by subtracting the sum of variational profiles of $u_{\pm 1}$ from the total number density profile, i.e., $u_0^{VM}=u_{tot}^{VM}-u_1^{VM}-u_{-1}^{VM}$.
 So for simplicity, instead of the $u_0$ component, we will focus on total number density which will also provide a matching point $\zeta^{mat}_{tot}$.
 Note that, for the PM state, the spatial mode for the $u_1$ and $u_{-1}$ are equivalent, so the matching point for those two sub-components will be the same i.e., $\zeta^{mat}_1=\zeta^{mat}_{-1}$.
 Thus, the minimization of the total energy in the two-dimensional parameter space of $\zeta^{mat}_1$ and $\zeta^{mat}_{tot}$ will determine the energy itself as well as approximate values of these parameters.